 The Interactive Autism Network (IAN) research project is closed and is no longer accepting research participants.
 We encourage U.S. residents to join SPARK and others to join their local research registry.
 Learn more about these research opportunities.
 Thanks to all of the participants and researchers who did so much to advance autism knowledge.

-How IAN Research Can Make a Difference
+How IAN Research Made a Difference

 IAN Questionnaires: The Basic Protocol and Special Questionnaires

 Participants in IAN Research had the opportunity to respond to a number of online questionnaires and special surveys.
 Some of these were part of what we call the Basic IAN Protocol, which includes the Child with ASD Questionnaire, Mother and Father Medical History Questionnaires, and the Adult with ASD Questionnaires.
 From time to time, IAN launched special questionnaires on specific topics.